agateblue/fabpress/README.rst

 Then, each time there is a change on production website and you need to pull these changes, you have to go through the same steps.
 And the same thing happens if you want to deploy your local website in production.

-Going through these steps is a nightmare and this is why I wrote fabpress: I wanted a command-line tool that would let me mirror a Wordpress installation via a single command.
+Going through these steps by hand is a nightmare and this is why I wrote fabpress: I wanted a command-line tool that would let me mirror a Wordpress installation via a single command.

 What is fabpress ?
 ==================